nking-1/logback-android-ui/README.md

 First, set up your project to use logback-android as instructed at https://github.com/tony19/logback-android.
 Then, follow the instructions that are relevant to you below.

 ####For Eclipse users
-Import into Eclipse the LAUI-Lib project in the lauilib directory of this repository.
+Import into Eclipse the LAUI-Lib project found in the lauilib directory of this repository.

+*Note: you may have to adjust the LAUI-Lib project to target your specific version of Android in Eclipse.
+Eclipse will give you an error when importing LAUI-Lib if this is the case.*

 Right click on your project and click Properties.
 Click on the Android tab on the left.
 In the Library section of the lower part of the window, click the "Add..." button, and select the LAUI-Lib project in the dialog that pops up.
 Click Apply and Ok.

 Alternatively, after building LAUI-Lib with Maven, you can put the generated jar file in the libs folder of your project.
 Android will automatically include it as a dependency in your builds.